examachine/bitdrill/README.md

 # Bitdrill

-Bitdrill is a high-performance sequential frequent itemset mining tool, library, and assorted scripts, tools and bits and pieces.
+Bitdrill is a highly efficient sequential frequent itemset mining tool, library, and assorted scripts, tools and bits and pieces.

 The algorithm uses kDCI up to level 2, and then uses a vertical mining algorithm which dynamically switches between tidlists or a dense representation for items according to sparsity.